cncf/velocity/docs/top30_chart_creation.md

 map/hints.csv:30:Automattic/wp-e2e-tests,WP Calypso
 map/urls.csv:438:WP Calypso,developer.wordpress.com/calypso
 ```
-Just add a new repo mapping row for this project (`map/hints.csv`): `Automattic/amp-wp,WP Calypso`
+Just add a new repo mapping row for this project in `map/hints.csv`: `Automattic/amp-wp,WP Calypso`
 Do the same for other projects/repos.
 Re-run the analysis tool untill all is fine.
 - For example, after defining some new projects we see "EPFL-SV-cpp-projects" in the top 50.
 This is an educational org that should be skipped.
 Add it to `map/skip.csv` for skipping row: `EPFL-SV-cpp-projects,,`
 - Once You have all URL's defined, added new mapping, you may see a preview of the Top projects on while stopped in `binding.pry`, by typing `all`.
 Now we need to go back to `shells/unlimited_20160601-20170601.sh` and regenerate all non standard data (for projects not on github or requiring special queries on github - for example because of having 0 activity, comments, commits, issues, prs or authors)

-- Now Linux case: we need to change this line `ruby add_linux.rb data/unlimited.csv data/data_linux.csv 2016-05-01 2017-05-01` into `ruby add_linux.rb data/unlimited.csv data/data_linux.csv 2016-06-01 2017-06-01` and run it
+- <b>Linux</b> case: we need to change this line `ruby add_linux.rb data/unlimited.csv data/data_linux.csv 2016-05-01 2017-05-01` into `ruby add_linux.rb data/unlimited.csv data/data_linux.csv 2016-06-01 2017-06-01` and run it
 - A message will be shown: `Data range not found in data/data_linux.csv: 2016-06-01 - 2017-06-01`.
 That means you need to add a new data range for Linux in file: `data/data_linux.csv`
-- Data for linux is here `https://docs.google.com/spreadsheets/d/1CsdreHox8ev89WoP6LjcryroKDOH2gQipMC9oS95Zhc/edit?usp=sharing` but it doesn have May 2017 (finished yesterday), so we need last month's data.
+- Data for linux is here `https://docs.google.com/spreadsheets/d/1CsdreHox8ev89WoP6LjcryroKDOH2gQipMC9oS95Zhc/edit?usp=sharing` but it doesn have May 2017, so we need last month's data.
 - Go to: `https://lkml.org/lkml/2017` and copy May 2017 into linked google spreadsheet: (22110).
 - Add a row for May 2017 to `data/data_linux.csv`: `torvalds,torvalds/linux,2017-05-01,2017-06-01,0,0,0,0,22110` - You will see that now we only have the "emails" column.
 Other columns must be feteched from the linux kernel repo using the `cncf/gitdm` analysis:
 - You can also sum up the issues from the sheet to get 2016-06-01 - 2017-06-01: (254893): `torvalds,torvalds/linux,2016-06-01,2017-06-01,0,0,0,0,254893`
 - Now `cncf/gitdm` on linux kernel repo: `cd ~/dev/linux && git checkout master && git reset --hard && git pull`.
 An alternative to it (if you don't have the linux repo cloned) is: `cd ~/dev/`, `git clone https://github.com/torvalds/linux.git`.
 - Go to `cncf/gitdm`: `cd ~/dev/cncf/gitdm`, run: `./linux_range.sh 2017-05-01 2017-06-01`
-- While on `cncf/gitdm`, see: `vim linux_stats/range_2017-05-01_2017-06-01.txt`:
+- While on `cncf/gitdm`, do: `vim linux_stats/range_2017-05-01_2017-06-01.txt`:
 ```
 Processed 1219 csets from 424 developers
 34 employers found